 In our old forums this was a popular topic.
 I have brought over the posts I feel may be helpful to those searching for information.
 This includes how to reconstitute vials and how to figure out the correct amount of solution to draw up so you take the correct dose.
 Unless otherwise noted all answers to the questions were provided by me.

 HGH Dosage Calculation

-Question: Hi can anybody help me?
+Question: How do I calculate and measure my dose of HGH injection?
 I have a few 12 mg (36 iu) vials of Humatrope Somatropin and can only fit 1.5 ml of dilute into the vial of powder.
-How do I calculate and measure an iu from this?
-I am going to use a 1 ml insulin syringe too so looking at the 100 units marked on the syringe what measurement would I need for 4 ius?
+I am going to use a 1 ml insulin syringe too so looking at the 100 units marked on the syringe what measurement would I need for 4 iu?
 If anyone can help me out that would be great.

 Answer: First, I want to say that anyone taking HGH injections should only get them from their doctor and they should receive proper training on how to reconstitute and administer.
 Since I know not everyone goes to their doctor I will give this information because I don't want anyone trying to figure dosages without knowing how to do it.
 If you have no access to a doctor and you decide to use this information you do so at your own risk.
 I am an RN and I do not agree with anyone treating themselves with prescription drugs.

 Humatrope 12 mg is usually provided in cartridges however outside the U.S. I have seen 12 mg vials.

 Since I don't have the vial I can only give you directions based on the information you gave.